Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation: Method

-Similarly to \citet{hu2023animateanyone}, these correspondence conditions are first passed through a convolutional network, resulting in target and reference correspondence condition features.
+Similar to \citet{hu2023animateanyone}, these correspondence conditions are first passed through a convolutional network, resulting in target and reference correspondence condition features.
 The target correspondence condition feature is added to the target image latent feature from the first convolutional layer of the image denoising network, while each reference correspondence condition feature is similarly added to the features of its corresponding reference image within the image reference network.
 Such conditioning guides the image denoising network in identifying relevant spatial correspondences from multiple reference images to ensure consistency in novel view generation.
-Notice that instead of providing explicit pixel-to-pixel correlation (\eg, warped pixel coordinates~\citep{seo2024genwarp}) between reference viewpoints and target viewpoint, we directly provide embedded pointmap as condition.
+Notice that instead of providing explicit pixel-to-pixel correlation (\eg, warped pixel coordinates~\citep{seo2024genwarp}) between reference viewpoints and target viewpoint, we directly provide an embedded pointmap as a condition.
 This design choice allows the model to associate each spatial location in the target image with multiple potential correspondences, providing the reference images for robust reconstruction.

 \paragrapht{Aggregated attention.} We conduct an aggregated attention between the target view image features derived from the image denoising network and the reference features produced by the image reference network.
 We acquire the image key features $K^I_t \in \mathbb{R}^{1 \times C \times (W \times H)} $ and image value features $V^I_t \in \mathbb{R}^{1 \times C \times (W \times H)} $ from the spatial self-attention layers of the image denoising network.
-These target view image key and value features are concatenated with $N$ image key and value reference features, resulting in combined image key feature $K^I$ and combined image value feature $V^I$.
-Then we conduct aggregated attention~\citep{hu2023animateanyone, seo2024genwarp} with $K^I$, $V^I$, and the image target view feature $Q^I_t$ as a query:
+These target view image key and value features are concatenated with $N$ image key and value reference features, resulting in the combined image key and value features, $K^I$ and $V^I$, respectively.
+Then we conduct aggregated attention~\citep{seo2024genwarp} with $K^I$, $V^I$, and the image target view feature $Q^I_t$ as a query:

 where $K^I, V^I \in \mathbb{R}^{(N+1) \times C \times (W \times H)}$.
 The spatial attention is computed as follows:

 where $d_k$ is the dimensionality of the key features.
 This design enables the image denoising network to simultaneously perform cross-attention across all reference images and self-attention within the target latents, ensuring a unified novel view synthesis.